The Open Society Foundations in Ukraine

 - The International Renaissance Foundation has supported the development of independent media outlets in Ukraine, and backed a multi-year campaign to establish an independent public service broadcaster that led to the launch of the National Public Broadcasting Company of Ukraine in 2015.

-- Since 2014, the foundation has been among the funders of Stop Fake, an initiative led by two university professors dedicated to exposing lies and myths about Ukraine.
-Stop Fake now produces its own TV and radio programming and online material in several languages.
+- The foundation supported the creation of Stop Fake, an initiative led by two university professors dedicated to exposing lies and myths about Ukraine.
+Stop Fake now produces TV, radio, and online material, in several languages.

 - The International Renaissance Foundation’s support for the modernization of Ukraine’s educational system in the early 1990s included commissioning educators, academics, administrators, and civil society groups to write, edit, and publish hundreds of school and university textbooks, helping to transform the way those subjects were conceived and taught.